civol/HDLRuby/README.md

 __Note__:

  - Ruby's closure still applies in HDLRuby, hence, the block sent to `after` can use the signals and instances of the current block.
-Moreover, the signal declared in this method will not collide with them.
+Moreover, the signals declared in this method will not collide with them.

-### Dynamic description

-When describing a system, it is possible to disconnect or completely undefine a signal or an instance.

 ## Extending HDLRuby